VLambret/smells/doc/analysis_structure_architecture_decision_record.md

         * All Analysis owned by a single Arena (Arena Memory Allocation)
           * Pros: No ownership/lifetime issues
-          * Cons: - memory efficiency if there are frequent analysis updates, we can do the same with maps
+          * Cons: less memory efficiency if there are frequent analysis updates, we can do the same with maps

 * Solution